mtov/engsoftmoderna/en/chapter3.md

 # Requirements

-> *"The hardest single part of building a software system is deciding precisely what to build."* -- Frederick Brooks
+> *The hardest single part of building a software system is deciding precisely what to build.* -- Frederick Brooks

 \index{Requirements}
 This chapter begins with a presentation on the importance of software requirements and their different types (Section 3.1).
 Next, we characterize and present the activities that comprise what we call Requirements Engineering (Section 3.2).
-The next four sections (Sections 3.3 to 3.6) present a variety of techniques and documents used for specification and validation of requirements.
+The next four sections (Sections 3.3 to 3.6) present a variety of techniques and documents used in the specification and validation of requirements.
 Section 3.3 focuses on user stories which are the principal tools for defining requirements in agile methods.
-Following that, Section 3.4 elaborates on use cases which are more detailed documents for expressing requirements.
-In Section 3.5, we explore the concept of Minimum Viable Product (MVP), a popular instrument nowadays for identifying and validating requirements.
-To wrap up, Section 3.6 provides insights on A/B testing, a common practice for validating and selecting the requirements of software products.
+Following that, Section 3.4 elaborates on use cases, which are more detailed documents for expressing requirements.
+In Section 3.5, we explore the concept of Minimum Viable Product (MVP), a popular technique for validating requirements.
+To wrap up, Section 3.6 provides insights on A/B testing, a common practice for selecting the requirements of software products.

 ## Introduction